Migration from NethService/SME Server¶

 Furthermore, the following accounts are ignored by the migration procedure because they are already provided by Active Directory:

 Before running NethServer in production, some considerations about the network and existing mail client configurations are required: what ports are in use, if SMTPAUTH and TLS are enabled.
-Refer to Client configuration and Special SMTP access policies sections for more information.
+Refer to email_clients and Special SMTP access policies sections for more information.

 In a mail server migration, the source mail server could be on production even after the backup has been done, and email messages continue to be delivered until it is taken down permanently.

 An helper script based on

 rsync is provided by package